Facico/Chinese-Vicuna/README.md

   - If there are only LORA related models (adapter_model.bin)  and configurations (adapter_config.json) in this directory, they will be loaded and trained from scratch

-- `from_data_beginning`： The parameter indicates whether to start training from the beginning of the data when loading (default: starting training from the place where the data is disconnected)
+- `from_data_beginning`:  The parameter indicates whether to start training from the beginning of the data when loading (default: starting training from the place where the data is disconnected)

 **Incremental Training**